brianeagan/turducken/README.md

  + Tested in Chrome, use Chrome

- Step 2 - build the wasm
+ Step 2 - build the wasm and fire it up in a browser
  + make build
+ + make serve
+ + Apple-T
- + (OSX) open turducken.html
+ + make open

  Notes